riscv-android-src/toolchain-rustc/src/doc/book/src/ch10-03-lifetime-syntax.md

 takes two parameters, both of which are string slices that live at least as long as lifetime `'a`.
 The function signature also tells Rust that the string slice returned from the function will live at least as long as lifetime `'a`.
+In practice, it means that the lifetime of the reference returned by the `longest` function is the same as the smaller of the lifetimes of the references passed in.
 These constraints are what we want Rust to enforce.
 Remember, when we specify the lifetime parameters in this function signature, we’re not changing the lifetimes of any values passed in or returned.
 Rather, we’re specifying that the borrow checker should reject any values that don’t adhere to these constraints.
 Note that the `longest` function doesn’t need to know exactly how long `x` and `y` will live, only that some scope can be substituted for `'a` that will satisfy this signature.

 When annotating lifetimes in functions, the annotations go in the function signature, not in the function body.
 Rust can analyze the code within the